 Owatonna is a medium-sized city located in the state of Minnesota.
 With a population of 25,725 people and six constituent neighborhoods, Owatonna is the 35th largest community in Minnesota.

-Owatonna is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Unlike some cities, Owatonna isn’t mainly white- or blue-collar.
+Instead, the most prevalent occupations for people in Owatonna are a mix of both white- and blue-collar jobs.
 Overall, Owatonna is a city of sales and office workers, professionals, and service providers.
-There are especially a lot of people living in Owatonna who work in office and administrative support (15.68%), sales jobs (9.98%), and management occupations (7.76%).
+There are especially a lot of people living in Owatonna who work in office and administrative support (16.62%), sales jobs (9.47%), and management occupations (8.35%).

 Also of interest is that Owatonna has more people living here who work in computers and math than 95% of the places in the US.

-The overall education level of Owatonna is somewhat higher than in the average US city of 21.84%: 27.56% of adults 25 and older in the city have at least a bachelor's degree.
+The percentage of people in Owatonna who are college-educated is somewhat higher than the average US community of 21.84%: 28.56% of adults in Owatonna have at least a bachelor's degree.